Kasiett/c0323-code-solutions/javascript-custom-methods/javascript-custom-methods-quiz-notes.md

 Object-Oriented Programming?

 - What are the four "principles" of Object-Oriented Programming?
+Encapsulation: Encapsulation is the process of hiding the internal details and state of an object, and exposing only what is necessary.
+This is achieved through the use of classes and objects, where classes define the structure and behavior of objects, and objects are instances of classes.
+Encapsulation helps in achieving data abstraction, information hiding, and modularization.

+Inheritance: Inheritance is the process by which one class inherits properties and methods from another class.
+The class that inherits properties and methods is called a subclass or derived class, and the class from which properties and methods are inherited is called a superclass or base class.
+Inheritance allows for the creation of a hierarchical relationship between classes, where subclasses can inherit and extend the functionality of their superclass.

+Polymorphism: Polymorphism allows objects of different classes to be treated as if they were of the same class.
+Polymorphism enables the use of a common interface or method across multiple classes, providing flexibility and extensibility in object-oriented designs.
+Polymorphism allows for code reusability and promotes loose coupling between objects, making it easier to change and extend the behavior of objects without affecting the code that uses them.

+Abstraction: Abstraction is the process of simplifying complex systems by breaking them down into smaller, manageable parts.
+In OOP, abstraction is achieved through the use of abstract classes and interfaces.
+Abstract classes define common characteristics and behavior for a group of related classes, but cannot be instantiated themselves.
+Interfaces define a common set of methods that classes can implement, providing a contract for how objects should behave without specifying their internal details.
+Abstraction allows for the creation of high-level, generalized models that can be extended and implemented by concrete classes to achieve specific functionality.
 - What is "abstraction"?
+Abstraction is the process of simplifying complex systems by breaking them down into smaller, manageable parts.
+In OOP, abstraction is achieved through the use of abstract classes and interfaces.
+Abstract classes define common characteristics and behavior for a group of related classes, but cannot be instantiated themselves.
+Interfaces define a common set of methods that classes can implement, providing a contract for how objects should behave without specifying their internal details.
+Abstraction allows for the creation of high-level, generalized models that can be extended and implemented by concrete classes to achieve specific functionality.
 - What does API stand for?
  Application Programming Interface.
 - What is the purpose of an API?